JustinRenneke/OOP-LanguageComparison/Comparison.md

 	```
 	String.Compare(string1, string2);
 	```
-	It's also worth noting that strings are interned in C# just as they are in Python - trying to compare two different copies of the same string will return the same reference value.
+	It's also worth noting that strings are interned in C# just as they are in Python - trying to compare two different copies of the same string with ReferenceEquals() will return the same reference value.
 * ## Null/nil references
 	### Python
 	Python uses 'None' for null/nil values.
 The only notable thing about handling null references in Python is that, since 'None' is actually an instantiated singleton object in Python, you can compare values to None in two ways: